firmwaremodules/iotfirmware/README.md

 ### OTA Update Demo */otaupdate*

 Demonstrates a robust live over-the-air firmware application update.
-The firmware update binary is pulled from this very repository.
+The firmware update binary is securely pulled from this very repository.

 ## Loading Firmware